John The Ripper

 sudo unshadow /etc/passwd /etc/shadow > unshadowed.txt

-john --single --format=<Format> <File to Crack>
+john --single --format=<Format> <File-to-Crack>

 john --single --format=raw-sha256 hashes.txt